• Skip to primary navigation

 8 c. whole milk

-• In a separate bowl, beat the eggs until light.
+• In a separate bowl, beat the eggs.
 Add the sugars, flour, and salt.
 Beat well.

 • Add about a cup of the hot milk to the egg mixture to temper it.
 Slowly add the egg mixture to the milk, whisking as you are pouring it in.
 Remove from the heat and add the vanilla.